-FortisAlberta is regulated by the Alberta Utilities Commission ("AUC") pursuant to the Electric Utilities Act (Alberta), the Public Utilities Act (Alberta), the Hydro and Electric Energy Act (Alberta) and the Alberta Utilities Commission Act (Alberta).
+FortisAlberta is regulated by the Alberta Utilities Commission ("AUC") pursuant to the Electric Utilities Act (Alberta), the Public Utilities Act (Alberta) and the Alberta Utilities Commission Act (Alberta).
 The AUC administers these acts and regulations, covering such matters as tariffs, rates, construction, operations and financing.